 - Understand that some breeds may have predispositions to aggression.

-Understanding Aggressive Dog Behavior
+Understanding Aggressive Dog Behaviour

-It’s key to spot the signs of aggression in dogs to change their behavior.
+It’s key to spot the signs of aggression in dogs to change their behaviour.
 Dogs show aggression in different ways, like body language or sounds.
 Knowing these signs helps you act fast to stop aggression from getting worse.

 Common Signs of Aggression